Go to TOC for this film.

-Something I haven't written about, because I assumed it's such a well known story that there was no need (and perhaps I'm wrong about that) is the tale of the bard, Taliesin, who as a youth went by the name Gwion Bach.
+Kubrick and Sackler appear to bring in the tale of the bard, Taliesin, who as a youth went by the name Gwion Bach.
 He is one who inadvertently received the gift of wisdom from a potion concocted by the sorceress, Ceridwen, flees her in numerous forms as a shapeshifter, then after being consumed by Ceridwen in the form of a "grain of corn" was reborn as Taliesin and was discovered in a leather bag in an otherwise empty fishnet.
 The story is similar to that of the Salmon of Knowledge and the wisdom it brought the Fionn mac Cumaill.

 The poems ascribed to Taliesin have been called the romance of metempsychosis.
 "The Druidical doctrine of the transmigration of souls is thought to be hidden in the poet's account of his wonderful transformations."
 A specimen or two out of many such may be quoted. --I have been a multitude of shapesAnd again--